Self-Taught Art • Contemporary Folk Art • Outsider Art

 By Marcia Weber

 In 2014, a major exhibition of Bill Traylor’s work was being curated by Leslie Umberger for the Smithsonian Museum of American Art.
 Leslie was also researching and writing a massive book about Traylor that would serve as a catalog for the exhibition.
-When Leslie’s first trip to Montgomery was approaching, I gathered some files of research material to share with her.
+When Leslie’s first research trip to Montgomery was approaching, I gathered some files of my found materials to share with her.
 Reopening those old files reopened my obsession- to find Bill’s grave and to have it marked properly.
 While these files were strung across my office floor, a friend from Hayneville just happened to stop by my gallery.
-I asked her about the various Mt Moriah Church cemeteries I had searched to no avail, years earlier on the road to her house.
+I asked her about the various Mt Moriah Church cemeteries that I had searched to no avail, years earlier on the road to her house.
 She asked if I had checked “the Mt Moriah Church across the street from the airport.”
-I had not known that such a separated 2 mile stretch of the highway existed.
+I had not known that such a 2 mile stretch of the highway existed, separated from the majority of that road.
 Within minutes, I was on my way to search that cemetery and found Sarah Howard and her husband’s marked graves!
 An unmarked grave was at the foot of Sarah’s grave, just as Bill’s grand daughter described!
-With my challenge renewed, the Bill Traylor Monument Committee formed and a long process began with the aim of honoring Bill by marking his grave and placing a historic marker at the spot where he created much of his art as a homeless man from 1939 to 1941.
+With my challenge renewed, the Bill Traylor Monument Committee formed and a long fund raising process began with the aim of honoring Bill by marking his grave and later placing a historic marker at the spot where he created much of his art, as a homeless man from 1939 to 1941, on the corner of Monroe and Lawrence Streets in downtown Montgomery.

 Through the generosity of committee member, Ron Drinkard, the headstone was paid for promptly, but finding someone to move it without any initial pay, was my new challenge.
-Many search calls transpired and finally a kind man, Paul Wright, agreed to move the heavy stone to his property and to wait until the money could be raised to have him engrave it and place it on Bill’s grave.
-It took over two years to raise the funds.
+Many search calls transpired and finally a kind man, Paul Wright, agreed to move the heavy stone to his property and wait until the money could be raised to have his company engrave it and place it on Bill’s grave.
+It took more than two years to raise the funds.

 Thanks to the generosity of a number of individuals, the hard work of committee members and a few miracles, a beautiful marker was placed at Bill’s gravesite with an unveiling ceremony celebrated and attended by around 85 people on March 27, 2018.

 Attendees came from New York, Chicago, Washington, Detroit and beyond.
 The weather was gorgeous as was the setting of the church cemetery.
-Just two days prior, the stone was put in place manually, when Paul Wright’s equipment broke.
-His team was able to accomplish the difficult task the old fashioned way.
-I learned that black granite is twice as heavy as white.
+Just two days prior to the big unveiling, the stone was put in place manually, when Paul Wright’s equipment broke.
+His team was able to accomplish the difficult task, the old fashioned way, without machinery.
+I learned that black granite is twice as heavy as white granite so they had to work hard but miraculously the headstone was placed just in time.

 The ceremony included speeches by Leslie Umberger, Rev. Bernice Allen, pastor of the church, the Church Bishop and representatives of the Mayor.
 The church’s children’s choir sang and a proclamation was issued that it was “Bill Traylor Day.”
 The verdant green setting under the huge trees in the 126 year old church cemetery could not have been more fitting to honor Bill Traylor, as if it had been waiting for all sixty years for this to happen.

-Monument committee member, Bo Starke hosted a lovely dinner afterward for guests at the Young House, an ante bellum home in Old Alabama Town.
-The next day was filled with touring and a wonderful evening buffet was hosted by Jerry Kyser at his downtown restaurant, Dreamland.
+Monument committee member, Bo Starke hosted a lovely dinner afterward for guests at the Young House, an ante bellum home in Old Alabama Town in downtown Montgomery.
+The next day was filled with touring and a wonderful evening buffet was hosted by Jerry Kyser in a private room at his downtown restaurant, Dreamland.
 Copies of the Mayor’s proclamation were given to the Traylor family members in attendance before everyone said their goodbyes.

 The following photos are from trips to the Traylor plantations where Bill was born into slavery and where he spent most of his life.
 I’m convinced that the visual acuity of artists is shaped and formed during their lives by visually stunning surroundings.
-The beautiful area that Bill Traylor saw everyday while growing up certainly helped to form his.
+The beautiful area that Bill Traylor saw everyday while growing up, must have certainly helped to shape him as an artist.

 I would like to encourage the perpetual upkeep of the cemetery where Bill Traylor rests.
 The church congregation had less than 20 adult members when Bill’s grave was marked.
 If you would like to make a contribution to the church for the upkeep of Bill’s grave, please send it to: